DIY: Create your own Maison Fauve hair bow barrette

 -

-A hand needle for certain finishing touches
+A hand sewing needle for some finishing touches

-The knot pattern
+The bow pattern

-The pattern has 2 pieces:
+The pattern consists of 2 pieces:

 -